akjayant/Neural-Architecture-Search-Project/README.md

 ![plot](https://github.com/akjayant/Neural-Architecture-Search-Project/raw/master/controller_performance.png)

 ### Time Taken -
-~12 hrs on single NVIDIA GTx 1050 Ti
-(exhaustive search would have taken ~ 25 hrs) Advantage is not quite big here because this is a simple example with search space including just 100 architectures, however this difference would have been huge if search space was big itself.
+~12 hrs on single NVIDIA GTx 1050 Ti  => 83.33% faster than brute force (exhaustive search would have taken ~ 22 hrs) Advantage is not quite big here because this is a simple example with search space including just 100 architectures, however this difference would have been huge if search space was big itself.
 ### Run to search
     python enas_contoller.py